 Tax Deferral, Clause 41A

-Taxpayers should be aware of a significant change to the Tax Deferral, Clause 41A program put forth by the Mayor and approved by the Board of Aldermen in FY 2016.
+Taxpayers should be aware of a significant change to the Tax Deferral, Clause 41A program put forth by the Mayor and approved by the City Council in FY 2016.
 Clause 41A allows those 65 and older to defer up to 100% of their property taxes until such time that the property is sold or upon the death of the applicant.
 Prior to FY 2016, deferred taxes were assessed an annual interest charge of 8% and an applicant’s income could not exceed $40,000.
 With the change enacted by the City, the interest rate has been lowered to 2.5% per year and income limit has been increased to $86,000.

 Additional eligibility requirements include ownership and occupancy in the Somerville property for 5 years and age 65 by the July 1 previous to the start of the new fiscal year.
 Applications must be filed annually by no later than 3 months after the issuance of the actual bill.
 Deadline for filing is April 1 unless the first falls on a weekend in which case the deadline is the next business day.